 An instructor is somebody who will show their participants how to perform exercises safely and effectively.
 They will demonstrate the necessary techniques, provide appropriate feedback and encouragement as is required.
 In contrast, a teacher will educate their students about the movement, how it should feel, which muscles should be activating at which stages of the exercise, how to activate these muscles and how to get in and out of the exercise safely.

-A teacher will over time, provide their students with enough information to enable them to become somewhat self-sufficient.
-They will observe how their students move, what muscular imbalances and dysfunctions that they present with, providing appropriate Pilates-based interventions to address these imbalances.
+A teacher, however, will provide their students with enough information to enable them to become somewhat self-sufficient over time.
+They will observe how their students move, what muscular imbalances and dysfunctions that they present with, providing appropriate Pilates-based interventions to address any issues.
 A Pilates teacher may also provide advice and guidance to their students on how to move better at home and in the workplace.

-If you are considering how to become a Pilates instructor then it is probably best first of all for you to consider the qualities required so that you can really assess whether this is an opportunity for you.
+If you are considering how to become a Pilates teacher, it is probably best first of all for you to consider the qualities required so that you can really assess whether this is an opportunity for you.

 Great Pilates instructors and teachers have:

-If you are still reading then presumably you think you have what it takes to become a Pilates instructor in the first instance and eventually progress to being a teacher.
-On this basis, we’ll now explore the different qualifications required.
+If you are still reading up to this point, then presumably you think you have what it takes to become a Pilates instructor and eventually progress to being a teacher.
+On this basis, we’ll now explore the different qualifications required to do just that.

 The entry-level qualification to become a Pilates instructor is the Level 3 Diploma in Teaching Mat Pilates.
 There are no entry requirements for the level 3 diploma, other than a keen interest in, and practical experience of, mat-based Pilates.
 The qualification on average takes between 3-6 months to complete, although those who have a busy lifestyle often struggle to achieve this in less than 12 months.
 This is certainly something that should be considered at enrolment.

-The Level 4 Certificate in Mat Pilates provides more advanced study option for those who have demonstrated their ability at level 3.
-The programme is much more modular than the level 3 programme and students are able to select units which best align with their interests and areas of expertise.
-There are also a small range of mandatory units also.
+The Level 4 Certificate in Mat Pilates provides more advanced study option for those who have demonstrated their ability at Level 3.
+The programme is much more modular than the level 3 programme and students are able to select units which best align with their interests and areas of expertise, alongside a small range of mandatory units.

 For more information about Pilates qualifications, our comprehensive guide to Pilates instructor qualifications explains things in much more detail.

 Irrespective of who is delivering the training, it’s important to ensure that this qualification is backed by a reputable and recognised awarding organisation.
-Certainly, in the health and fitness sector, YMCA Awards and Active IQ are the safest hands because they are both active-leisure sector specialists.
+Certainly, in the health and fitness sector, YMCA Awards and Active IQ are the safest hands to be in, because they are both active-leisure sector specialists.

-More generic awarding organisations like City & Guilds or Pearson may offer similar qualifications but they often don’t have technical experts in their organisations verifying these qualifications.
-Consequently, the training standards are often lower in their training providers, and this may draw the attention of potential future employers.
+More generic awarding organisations like City & Guilds or Pearson may offer similar qualifications, but they often don’t have technical experts in their organisations verifying these qualifications.
+Consequently, the standards are often lower in their training providers, and this may draw the attention of potential future employers.

 *Also requires a recognised exercise referral qualification